 - What is the purpose of our life?

 I have always enjoyed reading and this is something that my parents encouraged in me as a little boy.
 Growing up we didn’t have a lot of money but my parents always bought me a new book when I had read my current one.
-Mum would take me down to Chapter One bookshop in West Kirby and would pick a Willard Price adventure book.
+As a result this was encouragement to read!
+Mum would take me down to Chapter One bookshop in West Kirby and I would pick a Willard Price adventure book.
 These books transported me to exotic lands and exciting adventures and gave me a desire to travel when I was older.

 I also loved Enid Blyton.
 Newton Post Office had a selection of children books and I would love looking at the selection of Famous Five titles.
 I read some of the Secret Seven books but my favourites were the Famous Five.
 The escapades of the five and Timmy the dog had me enthralled.
 Their adventures on Kirin Island felt almost possible for me with Hilbre Island sitting in the estuary.
 I remember my Dad telling me that smugglers used to use Hilbre Island and this made it all the more exciting and real!